Supreme Pressure

 The Rejection of John J. Parker and the Birth of the Modern Supreme Court Confirmation Process.

-But what followed was a seismic political showdown that changed the course of history.
-Alarmed by Parker’s past statements as a candidate and his judicial rulings, labor and civil rights groups mounted an unprecedented campaign against him that ignited fierce public debate.
-The stakes were monumental; not only was control of the Supreme Court hanging in the balance, but Parker’s nomination symbolized a profound clash of ideologies, political agendas, economic doctrines, and interpretations of the Constitution.
+This book examines the 1930 Supreme Court nomination of John J. Parker, a turning point in American judicial politics.
+Alarmed by some of his past statements and opinions, labor and civil rights groups mounted a fierce campaign to block his confirmation.
+Not only was control of the Supreme Court hanging in the balance, but Parker’s nomination symbolized a profound clash of ideologies, political agendas, economic doctrines, and interpretations of the Constitution.
 Their efforts sparked a dramatic Senate revolt, marking the first successful grassroots campaign to block a Supreme Court nominee.

-This pivotal moment also redefined how Supreme Court nominations are fought, setting a precedent for the high-stakes, high-drama battles that continue to shape the American judiciary today.
-Packed with intrigue, strategy, and the clash of competing ideologies, this is the story of how one nomination forever altered the landscape of judicial politics.
+Packed with intrigue, strategy, and the clash of competing ideologies, this is the story of how one nomination forever changed the rules of the game.
+(Palgrave Macmillan, February 2026)